Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations: Caveats

-Throughout our work, we assume that the misalignment angle $\theta$ remained small enough to avoid a fully torn disk.
+Throughout our work, we assume that the misalignment angle $\theta$ remains small enough to avoid a fully torn disk.
 In \citetalias{Nixon12}, the authors found that this threshold was around $|\theta| \approx 45^\circ$.
 We should thus expect that, in cases where $\theta$ is significant, the disk could be torn.
-Such a configuration could, in theory, have drastically different consequences compared to the ones discussed in this work: eclipsing effects, additional spectral components, strong variability components, etc..
+Such a configuration could, in theory, have drastically different consequences compared to the ones discussed in this work: eclipsing effects, additional spectral components, strong variability components.

-A possible solution to this question is that the warp radius $\rb$ is the largest for consequent misalignment angles $|\theta| > 45^\circ$; causing the warp radius to lie further away from the inner regions.
-As a result, the expected timescales involved with precession and warping/breaking would be longer at such a radius, and the associated changes may simply be seen as long-term variability.
+A possible solution to this question is that the warp radius $\rb$ is the largest for consequent misalignment angles $|\theta| > 45^\circ$, thus causing the warp radius to lie farther away from the inner regions.
+As a result, the expected timescales involved with precession and warping or breaking would be longer at such a radius, and the associated changes may simply be seen as long-term variability.
 However, one must recall that $\rb$ scales as $\rb \propto |\mathrm{sin}^{2/3}(\theta)|$, which evolves very slowly for $\theta \geq 45^\circ$ (see Fig.\,\ref{fig:rb}, sect.~\ref{sec:whywarp}).

-Moreover, one expects accretion to realign the spin towards the orbital spin, although the exact timescale for such event is still unconstrained \citep[see, e.g.,][]{2002MNRAS.336.1371M, 2015MNRAS.446.3162M}.
+Moreover, one expects accretion to realign the spin toward the orbital spin, although the exact timescale for such an event is still unconstrained \citep[see, e.g.,][]{2002MNRAS.336.1371M, 2015MNRAS.446.3162M}.
 In other words, a small misalignment could be expected in most cases.
-Another solution could be the presence of additional torques (see sect.~\ref{sec:torques}) in the system that would either prevent such configuration or become dominant in such cases.
+Another solution could be the presence of additional torques (see sect.~\ref{sec:torques}) in the system that would either prevent this configuration or become dominant in such cases.
 Here again, this remains an open question.

-\subsection{Other QPO mechanisms?}
+\subsection{Other QPO mechanisms}

-In this study, we adopt the assumption that QPOs are produced via Lense-Thirring precession of the inner accretion flow \citepalias{Ingram+2009}.
-This choice is motivated by two main reasons.
+In this study we adopt the assumption that QPOs are produced via Lense--Thirring precession of the inner accretion flow \citepalias{Ingram+2009}.
+This choice is motivated by two main factors.
 First, LT precession remains the leading model in the current literature \citep{IM19}.
 Second, and more crucially, it integrates naturally within our framework, particularly because the same torque responsible for inducing the disk warp is also responsible for LT precession.